clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ```

 ### 357. Associating Orders and Tickets

+- this lesson deals with options of relating a ticket to an order.
-- the purpose of create order route request handler is to take incoming info from body about ticket user is trying to purchase -> then create an `order record` and save an `order` to our mongodb database
+- the purpose of create order route request handler is to take incoming info from body (info about ticket user is trying to purchase) -> then create an `order record` and save an `order` to our mongodb database `order collection`
-- the database will be a collection of tickets
+- the database will also have a collection of `tickets collection`
 - when user tries to purchase ticket, the ticket needs to be marked as reserved / associated with an order

 - TODO: create a mongoose model